 VR counselor reviews VR3436, Travel Premium Travel Plan and Report and submits to the VR Manager for review.

-VR Manager approves or disapproves the projected cost by documenting the his or decision on the VR3436.
+VR Manager approves or disapproves the projected cost by documenting the decision on the VR3436.

 VR counselor issues service authorization or multi-customer service authorization (when multiple customers are to be seen in the round-trip travel) for the approved projected cost, after all appropriate approvals are in place and submits the service authorization to the provider.
 (The service authorization includes separate line items for each of the allowable expenses.
 The expenses will be split equally between all customers seen within the round-trip.)